kayaoglutuncay/max78000/src/system-power-clocks-reset.md

 ##### Entering UPM
 Entering UPM mode requires both the CM4 and RV32 to cooperate to enter UPM mode.
 Synchronization is necessary for deterministic entry into UPM.
 Two methods are described below, allowing either core to request entry into UPM and ensuring deterministic entry.
 Both methods use the Semaphore peripheral interrupt to communicate between the cores.

 If the RV32 is driving entry to UPM, the RV32 notifies the CM4 of a request to enter UPM using Multiprocessor Communications.
 The CM4 receives the notification and then sends a confirmation through the semaphore peripheral to the RV32.
 The CM4 should then enter SLEEP by setting SCR.sleepdeep to 0 and performing a WFI or WFE instruction.
-The RV32 sets the GCR_PM.mode to UPM, followed by two NOP instructions, and the device immediately enters UPM.
+The RV32 sets the <a href="#power-management-register">GCR_PM</a>.<em>mode</em> to UPM, followed by two NOP instructions, and the device immediately enters UPM.

 Alternatively, the CM4 can initiate the request to enter UPM by sending the request to the RV32 using Multiprocessor Communications.
 The RV32 confirms the request through Multiprocessor Communications and performs a WFI instruction, followed by two NOP instructions.
-The CM4 then sets the GCR_PM.mode to UPM, and the device immediately enters UPM.
+The CM4 then sets the <a href="#power-management-register">GCR_PM</a>.<em>mode</em> to UPM, and the device immediately enters UPM.

 *Figure 4-4: UPM Clock and State Retention Block Diagram*
 <a name="figure4-4"></a>